Juan Gómez de Liaño: ASEAN Basketball League (2022)

 Gómez de Liaño's team, Platinum Karaoke, placed third in the 3x3 tournament held in Indonesia.
 He also played for the BBM CLS Knights where they awarded the preseason champions.

 Professional career

-Earth Friends Tokyo Z (2021)
+Earthfriends Tokyo Z (2021)

-On June 23, 2021, Gómez de Liaño signed with Earth Friends Tokyo Z of the B2 League.
+On June 23, 2021, Gómez de Liaño signed with Earthfriends Tokyo Z of the B2 League.
 He was also selected as part of the B.League Rising Stars.
 At the same time, his older brother Javi played in the same league for the Ibaraki Robots.

-BC Wolves (2022–present)
+BC Wolves (2022–2023)

 After a stint with Marinerong Pilipino in the PBA D-League, Gómez de Liaño then signed with the BC Wolves for their LKL campaign on October 20, 2022.

+Seoul SK Knights (2023–2025)

+On June 20, 2023, Gómez de Liaño signed a three-year contract, with the third year being a player option, with Seoul SK Knights of the Korean Basketball League.
+On May 30, 2025, the Knights dropped Gómez de Liaño after the team acquired Arvin Tolentino.
+The team subsequently bought out the remaining year of Juan's contract.

+Converge FiberXers (2025–present)

+On August 26, 2025, Juan declared for the PBA season 50 draft.
+On September 7, he was drafted by the Converge FiberXers with the second overall pick.
+Six days later, on September 13, he signed a three-year rookie contract with the team.